aksihombing/survival-game/README.md

 # STORY
 It's been months since a vrius spread.
 People who were infected died within hours, or at most, a few days, later.
-People's greed
+People's greed turned nearly everyone against each other.
+The group that you were once with has recently turned against you in order to maintain more supplies.
+Your two good friends decide to join you, staying loyal to you.
+The group sent the three of you off with minimal supplies to survive about five days, and a map.
+One of your friends point out that they know of another base from radio transmissions.
+However, at the end of the next month, they are no longer taking any newcomers.
+Your goal is to survive the long journey to the base under two months.